-Statement of Earnings Presentation Gain (Loss) Recognized in Income on Derivatives (Amounts in millions) 2020 2019 2018 Gain (loss) on derivative relationships: Foreign currency forwards Other income (expense) - net \$ (6.6) \$ (20.0) \$ (40.4) Net exposures Other income (expense) - net 2.7 16.4 36.5 Equity forwards Operating expenses \$ 1.0 \$ 3.0 \$ (2.1) Stock-based deferred compensation liabilities Operating expenses (1.2) (3.0) 2.0
+Derivatives not designated as hedging instruments Statement of Earnings Presentation rnings Gain (Loss) (Amounts in millions) 2019 2018 2017 Gain (loss) on derivative relationships Foreign currency forwards Other income (expense) - net \$ (20.0) \$ (40.4) \$ (25.8) Net exposures Other income (expense) - net 16.4 36.5 18.8 Equity forwards Operating expenses \$ 3.0 \$ (2.1) \$ 0.9 Stock-based deferred compensation liabilities Operating expenses (3.0) 2.0 (0.8)

 Snap-on's foreign currency forwards are typically not designated as hedges for financial reporting purposes.
 The fair value changes of foreign currency forwards not designated as hedging instruments are reported in earnings as foreign exchange gain or loss in "Other income (expense) - net" on the accompanying Consolidated Statements of Earnings.
-See Note 18 for additional information on "Other income (expense) - net."
+See Note 17 for additional information on "Other income (expense) - net."